Mitch McConnell Had a Terrible Tuesday

 Democrats have a (slight) opening in Tennessee

 As for Corker’s retirement, it creates an open seat that certainly favors Republicans.
-Tennessee, after all, is hardly hospitable ground for Democrats — Trump won the state 61%-35% in 2016.
+Tennessee, after all, is hardly hospitable ground for Democrats — Trump won the state 61 percent to 35 percent in 2016.
 But Corker deciding not to run for re-election gives Democrats an opening to make the 2018 Senate race in the state competitive.

 Right now, there are two high-profile Democrats running for governor — former Nashville Mayor Karl Dean and state House Minority Leader Craig Fitzhugh.
 If one of these Democrats decides to run for the Senate race, that could potentially put Tennessee on the 2018 map, despite the Democrats’ poor performance in federal statewide races there.
 (The closest Democrats have gotten to winning in one of these federal statewide races was in 2006, when Corker barely beat Harold Ford Jr., 51 percent to 48 percent.)